Kemal Monteno: Career

-He recorded his first song "Lidija" in 1967 and enjoyed a prosperous career in Yugoslavia.
-He is perhaps best known for "Sarajevo ljubavi moja", a tribute to his home town.
+Monteno recorded his first song "Lidija" in 1967 and enjoyed a prosperous career in Yugoslavia.
+He is perhaps best known for "Sarajevo, ljubavi moja", which gained a cult following and is considered an evergreen homage to his home town.

 Many of his songs have also been performed by others.
 For instance, "Bacila je sve niz rijeku" was a hit not only for him, but for Toše Proeski, Crvena Jabuka and Indexi (the latter being the big hit).
 Similarly, others had success performing "Nekako s proljeća" (that one being a duet with Crvena Jabuka in 1991) and "Nije htjela".
 In a February 2014 interview, Monteno said that "Nije htjela" (She Did Not Want To) was written about a famous Yugoslav musician's wife, who was in love with another singer.

 Over the years, due to his style of music, he became known as the "Bosnian Roy Orbison", and even the "Bosnian Neil Diamond."

 Personal life

 Monteno met his future wife Branka in 1967 in Sarajevo.
 They married on 26 June 1971 when he returned from his mandatory stint in the Yugoslav People's Army.
 Together they had a daughter Adrijana and a son Đani.
 He spent the entirety of the 1990s war in Bosnia and Herzegovina in besieged Sarajevo.